-6. QUARTERLY FINANCIAL INFORMATION
+7. QUARTERLY FINANCIAL INFORMATION

-The following is selected financial data from the quarterly interim consolidated financial statements of CCMI for the last eight completed fiscal quarters ending May 31, 2021.
+The following is selected financial data from the quarterly interim consolidated financial statements of CCMI for the last eight completed fiscal quarters.
 This information should be read in conjunction with CCMI's audited annual and unaudited interim consolidated financial statements for the periods below.